 27. Lavender Fields, Banstead

-Located just a few kilometres from central London, the lavender fields at Banstead cover over 25 acres.
+Located just a few kilometers from central London, the lavender fields at Banstead cover over 25 acres.
 Located in Banstead, Surrey, the Mayfield Lavender Farm is the perfect picnic spot for a day out.

 28. Pen-y-Fan, Brecon Beacons, Wales

 Located in the Brecon Beacons National Park, Pen y Fan is the highest peak in South Wales.
-Located 886 meters above sea level, the impressive views from the peak and the neighbouring Corn Du are truly magnificent.
+Located 886 meters above sea level, the impressive views from the peak and the neighboring Corn Du are truly magnificent.

 Also Read: Delicious Welsh Food From Wales

-29. Fairy Pools, the Isle of Skye
+29. Fairy Pools, The Isle of Skye

-Situated in a hidden valley in the Isle of Skye is a series of crystal clear pools waterfalls.
+Situated in a hidden valley in the Isle of Skye is a series of crystal clear pools and waterfalls.
 They are surrounded by cone-shaped hills and bubbling streams.
 Located near Uig, they’re the perfect size for a quick (if freezing) dip.

 30. Dunnottar Castle, Aberdeenshire, Scotland